bureidake/ahegaobox/README.md

             alt="GPG"></a>
 </p>

-Encrypted files for members of bureidake
+Encrypted files for members of bureidake <br/>
+docx, textfile, and so forth.